eclipse-esmf/esmf-sdk-js-aspect-model-loader/README.md

 ## Introduction

-The main purpose of this package it to allow users to load and parse one or more [.ttl files](<https://en.wikipedia.org/wiki/Turtle_(syntax)>) into native TypeScript objects.
+This project enables developers to effortlessly load and parse one or more [.ttl files](<https://en.wikipedia.org/wiki/Turtle_(syntax)>) and instantiate native TypeScript objects of the pared [SAMM](<https://projects.eclipse.org/projects/dt.esmf>) semantic concepts.

 ## Getting help